Harish-1406/OIBSIP/Task - 5/readme.md

 # 📊 Sales Prediction using Machine Learning
 ## 📘 Overview

-This project aims to predict future sales based on historical data using machine learning techniques.
+This task aims to predict future sales based on historical data using machine learning techniques.
 The notebook demonstrates data preprocessing, model building, training, and evaluation to estimate sales accurately.

 ## 🚀 Features